potato starch (katakuriko)or cornstarch for dusting

 Wash 8 strawberries and dry them thoroughly.
 Cut off the stems and place them on a sheet of kitchen paper.

-Take the anko from the fridge and press each ball in the palm of your hand to make a flat circle and place a strawberry in the center.
+Take the anko from the fridge and press each ball in the palm of your hand to flatten into a disc.
+Place a strawberry in the center with the point facing up.

 Pull the edges of the bean paste up around the strawberry, leaving the tip slightly exposed.